mdn/content/files/en-us/web/api/htmltextareaelement/index.md

 - {{domxref("HTMLTextAreaElement.autocomplete", "autocomplete")}}
   - : A string that represents the element's [`autocomplete`](/en-US/docs/Web/HTML/Element/textarea#autocomplete) attribute.
 - {{domxref("HTMLTextAreaElement.cols", "cols")}}
-  - : An unsigned long that represents the element's [`cols`](/en-US/docs/Web/HTML/Element/textarea#cols) attribute, indicating the visible width of the text area.
+  - : A number that represents the element's [`cols`](/en-US/docs/Web/HTML/Element/textarea#cols) attribute, indicating the visible width of the text area.
 - {{domxref("HTMLTextAreaElement.defaultValue", "defaultValue")}}
   - : A string that represents the control's default value, which behaves like the {{domxref("Node.textContent")}} property.
 - {{domxref("HTMLTextAreaElement.dirName", "dirName")}}